Execution drift

 Your Guide for Translating Strategies Into Action

 Most companies don’t fail because of bad strategy.
 They fail because good strategies never make it off the page.
-Leaders blame lack of resources, poor communication, or shifting priorities, but the real culprits are hidden in plain sight: their own behaviors.
+Leaders blame lack of resources, poor communication, or shifting priorities, but the real culprits are hidden in plain sight: organizational mindsets and behaviors.

-Most importantly, it introduces a practical and transformative solution -- a one-page behavioral framework that translates lofty strategies into living, breathing, everyday actions.
+Most importantly, it introduces a practical and transformative solution.
+A one-page decision-making framework that serves as your strategy's operating system, translating lofty objectives into everyday action.

 With vivid examples and immediately applicable tools, it shows leaders how to redirect unproductive energy, align their organizations, and embed strategy into daily decisions.